 With so many advantages for both customers and shop owners, is it any wonder that e-commerce is eating away at traditional retail?
 “OK,” I hear you ask, “if e-commerce is so great, then why hasn’t it wiped out brick-and-mortar stores, yet?”
 Excellent question.

 E-commerce is gaining fast.
 Even traditional retailers are investing heavily in digital platforms because they see where things are going.
-But that doesn’t mean that e-commerce doesn’t have disadvantages, too.
+But that doesn’t mean that e-commerce doesn’t have disadvantages.

 Enough praise.
-Now let’s have a look at the Dark Side of e-commerce.
+Now let’s have a look at the disadvantages of e-commerce:

 - Low barrier to entry.
 One of the advantages is also a disadvantage.
 The low barrier to entry is amazing for people who genuinely want to build a legitimate business.
 But it cuts both ways and allows scammers a foot in the door.
 This is why it’s very important for real business owners to build a brand.
 So they can stand out and gain their customers’ trust.